twbs/bootstrap/site/content/docs/5.2/components/scrollspy.md

 {{< callout warning >}}
-**Watch out**
+**Non-visible elements**

-Target elements that aren't visible will be ignored and their corresponding nav items will never receive an `.active` class.
+Target elements that aren’t visible will be ignored, and their corresponding nav items will not receive an `.active` class.

-In case your scrollspy instance is initialized in a non-visible wrapper, it will ignore all target elements.
+Scrollspy instances initialized in a non-visible wrapper will ignore all target elements.
+Use the `refresh` method to check for observable elements once the wrapper becomes visible.
-As of above, when the wrapper becomes visible (its elements too), you must force scrollspy instance to check again for observable elements, using the `refresh` method.

 <details>
   <summary class="text-muted">Show tab example</summary>